sudarshanvaidya/eda-diabetes/README.md

 4. Create correlation maps for different data set versions and correlation heat maps

-5. provided real world interpretation for each plot
+5. Provided domain interpretation for each plot